4ToolMaker/face-eyes-smile-detection/README.md

-# A face, eyes and smile detection
+# Face, eyes and smile detection

 Using opencv in python for a face, eyes and smile detection.